aristanetworks/avd-workshops/workshops/validation/avd_validate.md

 ## Step 5 - AVD Adjustments

-Last thing we're going to do is explore some options available to us and documentated within the [AVD Validation Documentation](https://avd.sh/en/stable/roles/eos_validate_state/anta_integration.html#input-variables).
+Last thing we're going to do is explore some options available to us and documented within the [AVD Validation Documentation](https://avd.sh/en/stable/roles/eos_validate_state/anta_integration.html#input-variables).

 We are not going to go too deep into this topic, however it's important to note you can customize aspects of the validation framework, it can be molded to your operational workflows and needs.